 Data transfers to recipients outside of the European Economic Area

-We may transfer your data to affiliated companies or third party service providers located outside the European Economic Area (“EEA”) in jurisdictions that are not subject to an adequacy decision by the EU Commission finding them to provide an adequate level of protection of personal data, i.e. a level of protection of fundamental rights and freedoms that is essentially equivalent to that guaranteed within the EU.
+We may transfer your Personal Data to affiliated companies or third-party service providers located outside the European Economic Area (“EEA”) in jurisdictions that are not subject to an adequacy decision by the EU Commission finding them to provide an adequate level of protection of Personal Data, i.e. a level of protection of fundamental rights and freedoms that is essentially equivalent to that guaranteed within the EU.

-However, to ensure an adequate level of protection for your personal data, we will comply, and require the compliance of our third party providers, with one of the transfer mechanisms specified in the GDPR and approved by the EU Commission.
-You can ask for a copy of such appropriate safeguards by contacting Simon Collins Information Compliance Manager at email@example.com
+However, to ensure an adequate level of protection for your personal data, we will comply, and require the compliance of our third-party providers, with one of the transfer mechanisms specified in the GDPR and approved by the EU Commission.

 How long we keep your personal data

 We will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 In some circumstances we may anonymise your Personal Data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 Your rights regarding the processing of your personal data under the GDPR

 Citizens and residents of the European Union and UK have the following rights under the GDPR: